lucleray/styled-components.macro/readme.md

 ⚠️ This repo is not active.
-If you want a macro for styled-components, use use [`styled-components/macro`](https://www.styled-components.com/docs/tooling#babel-macro).
+If you want a macro for styled-components, use [`styled-components/macro`](https://www.styled-components.com/docs/tooling#babel-macro).

 ---